 1 x Loopz Strap to ensure a perfect fit to your bike.

-Please note that we are having trouble keeping up with demand currently, allow four weeks for us to make yours.
+Please note that we are having trouble keeping up with demand currently, allow three weeks for us to make yours.

 “It’s not rocket science — I wanted a low-profile weatherproof seat bag that didn’t require a frame, strapped to the bike with its own straps and wasn’t wider than my handlebars.” — Andy